notsointresting/DBATU-Inquiry-Chatbot/Project-Management/Pre-Planning/Problem_To_Solve.md

 ## What is the problem that needs to be solved?
 1. Cold user experience
+2. Lacks of Network
-2. Lacks engagement
+3. Lacks engagement
-3. Lacks user experience
+4. Lacks user experience
-4. Chatbot security
+5. Chatbot security
-5. No clear scope
+6. No clear scope
-6. Multiple language support
+7. Multiple language support
-7. Weak memory
+8. Weak memory
-8. Limited responses
+9. Limited responses
-9. Lack of personalization
+10. Lack of personalization
-10. Lack of emotions
+11. Lack of emotions

 ## Why is it a problem?